Curriculum Notes Year 8

 Resources & Information

 Science is taught by specialist teachers and pupils will be assessed regularly, usually at the end of each topic, to support their progress.
-The Science Department enjoys the use of large laboratories and two prep rooms which are well provisioned for the learning of the Science curriculum.
+The Science Department enjoys the use of large laboratories and two prep rooms which are well provisioned for the learning of the science curriculum.
+Our Science Technicians ensure the preparation of the equipment for practical activities and support the teaching staff on a daily basis.
+Additional resources, together with details of homework, can be found on the VLE

 French